AdamOlszewskiIT/ddd-order-layers/README.md

 ## Architecture
 ![Layered architecture](./resources/layered.png?raw=true)

-Each bounded context is divided into four layers which are show on the picture above, i.e.
+Each bounded context is divided into four layers which are shown on the picture above, i.e.
 *   **Client**,
 *   **Application**,
 *   **Domain**,
 *   **Infrastructure**.

 ### Client
-Client layer allow to communicate with application in CQRS style.
+Client layer allows to communicate with application in CQRS style.
 To change state of application Client must receive valid command object.

 To read state of application Client must receive a valid query object.